Medically reviewed on Mar 30, 2017

 Physical therapy and exercise

-As pain improves, the therapist can teach you exercises that can increase your flexibility, strengthen your back and abdominal muscles, and improve your posture.
-Regular use of these techniques can help prevent pain from returning.
+As pain improves, the therapist can teach you exercises to increase your flexibility, strengthen your back and abdominal muscles, and improve your posture.
+Regular use of these techniques can help keep pain from returning.

 - Chiropractic care.
 A chiropractor hand-manipulates your spine to ease your pain.